 The Philbrick name seems to have emanated on the journey to New England

-Hilton was particularly interested to find out about Thomas Fylbrigg (snr)
+However, Hilton was particularly interested to find information on Thomas

 (snr) , b.circa 1540 St Marys,Bures,Suffolk,England.
 Died Bures